Is Minimally Invasive Spine Surgery Right For You? Talk To Our Minimally Invasive Surgeons Today.

 Your treatment plan for recurrent or debilitating headaches depends on the type of headache you have and its cause.

-The team at the University Pain Medicine Center customizes your treatment plan and may recommend a combination of treatments to address existing pain and prevent additional headaches.
+The team at the University Pain and Spine Center customizes your treatment plan and may recommend a combination of treatments to address existing pain and prevent additional headaches.
 This can involve:

-University Pain Medicine Center also offers Botox® injections to treat chronic migraines.
+University Pain and Spine Center also offers Botox® injections to treat chronic migraines.
 Botox temporarily paralyzes the nerves that contribute to headache pain, and with regular therapy, can prevent additional migraines from occurring.

-To find out which headache treatment is right for you, call the University Pain Medicine Center office nearest you or request an appointment online today.
+To find out which headache treatment is right for you, call the University Pain and Spine Center office nearest you or request an appointment online today.